 Let’s see a typical neighbours bet in action…

-If we walked up to a European roulette table and asked the croupier for “14 and the neighbours, by £5”, this is the bet we would be making.
+If we walked up to a European roulette table and asked the croupier for “14 and the neighbours, by five (£5)”, this is the bet we’d be making:

-We give a £25 casino chip to the croupier who would place it on number 14 on the racetrack.
-This basically gives us £5 bets on 1, 20, 14, 31 and 9.
+Usually it would involve handing over a £25 casino chip to the croupier, who would place it on number 14 on the racetrack.
+This gives us a £5 bet on each of the following numbers: 1, 20, 14, 31 and 9.
 If the ball lands in any of our numbers, we get 35 to 1 on a £5 bet.
-We win £175 and get our £5 stake back, but lose the other £20.
+We win £175 and get our £5 stake back, but lose the other 4 bets totally £20.
 We have staked £25 and got £180 back, which gives us a profit of £155.

 Roulette neighbours rules